iraaii/rsschool-cv/cv.md

 Currently taking a JavaScript/Front-end online course by The Rolling Scopes community.

 Relevant experience:
 Projects and coding tests (HTML, CSS, Javascript) taken during training at The Rolling Scopes School.
-You can see some of my latest coding examples at my GitHub account (https://github.com/iraaii?tab=repositories).
+You can see some of my latest coding examples at [my GitHub account](https://github.com/iraaii?tab=repositories).

 Languages:
 Russian (Native)